This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 4 pounds Russet Potatoes about 8 medium
+- 4 pounds Russet potatoes about 8 medium

 - Salt

-- 1/2 cup butter 1 stick
+- 1/2 cup Butter 1 stick

-- 3/4 cup milk
+- 3/4 cup Milk

-- 1/2 cup heavy cream
+- 1/2 cup Heavy cream

 - Kosher salt

-- 1/4 teaspoon pepper
+- 1/4 teaspoon Pepper

-- fresh minced parsley for garnish, if desired
+- Fresh minced parsley for garnish, if desired

 Instructions

 - In a 5 quart pot, boil about 2 inches of water.
 Once boiling, add 1 tablespoon of salt.
-(Water should be enough to cover the potatoes)

-- Place potatoes into boiling water and cover.
-Cooking over medium heat for 20-25 minutes, or until potatoes are fork tender.
+- While the water is coming to a boil, rinse, peel and dice potatoes into one inch chunks.
+Place potatoes into boiling water and cover with a lid.
+(Water should be enough to fully cover the potatoes).
+Cook over medium-low heat for 20-25 minutes, or until potatoes are fork tender.

-- Place potatoes back into the pan and sprinkle with 1 teaspoon salt.
-Mash well.
+- Remove from heat and drain.
+Place potatoes back into the pan and sprinkle with 1 teaspoon salt.
+Mash several times with a potato masher.

-- Pour potatoes into a greased 9"x13" pan.
+- Pour potatoes into a greased 9″x13″ pan.
 Cover and refrigerate for up to 24 hours.

 When you are ready to bake: